misterussell/cartHandler/README.md

     - An h2, h3, and jsx elements of Buttons `complete`
   4. No state tests
   5. Test that callBack methods are functions that can be triggered `complete`
-2. CartList Component
+2. CartList Component Tests
   1. Element renders
   2. Element can receive props
   3. Elements outputs a div containing:
     - An h1, ul, h4
   4. No state tests
   5. Test that callBack methods are functions that can be triggered
-3. Buttons Component
+3. Buttons Component Tests
   1. Element renders `complete`
   2. Element can receive callBack props `complete`
   3. Element conditionally outputs a set of buttons `complete`
   4. Button clicks register `complete`
-    - events `complete`
+    - events register `complete`
-    - events on the parent container
+    - events register on the parent container

 ## Dependencies
 - `sass` [install guide here](http://sass-lang.com/install)
 - `react`
+- `mocha`
+- `chai`